Seaham Lifeboat Station: History

-A request was made to the RNLI in 1870 for the provision of a lifeboat for Seaham, which was accepted.
+In 1870, a request was made to the RNLI, for the provision of a lifeboat for Seaham, which was accepted.
 A 33-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with (10) oars and sails, was ordered from Woolfe & Son of Shadwell, and a boathouse, costing £189-2s-11d, was constructed on the east side of Lighthouse cliff, the land provided by George Vane-Tempest, 5th Marquess of Londonderry.
 The lifeboat and launch carriage had cost £388-7s-6d, and was funded by a gift of £400 to the RNLI, raised by the needlework of four sisters.
 The boat arrived in Seaham on 1 September 1870, and at a ceremony attended by several thousand people, the boat was named Sisters Carter of Harrogate.

-In 1872, the sale of the Seaham boat Friend of All Nations raised £12-19s-0d, which was donated to RNLI funds.
+The sale of the Seaham boat Friend of All Nations in 1872 raised £12-19s-0d, which was donated to RNLI funds.

 When the Lady Ann was wrecked against the Seaham harbour north pier wall in 1874, with huge waves crashing over the top, the lifeboat wasn't launched, but the lifeboat men rescued three crew using ropes.
 Despite courageous efforts by John Marshall Jnr., who climbed aboard the wreck, they were unable to save the Master.
-John Marshall Jnr. was awarded the RNLI Silver Medal.
+John Marshall Jr. was awarded the RNLI Silver Medal.

 In 1908, construction began of a new boathouse and deep-water slipway on the outer wall of South Dock, along with an extra pier for protection.
 Completed in 1909, the boathouse and slipway cost £3,744-18s-7d.
 A 42-foot lifeboat, the Bradford (ON 350) was placed on station in 1909.
 Although an older boat from 1893, she had been fitted with an engine in 1906, and for a short time, Seaham operated two lifeboats.

-In 1911, both No.1 station lifeboat Skynner (ON 155), and No.2 station lifeboat Bradford (ON 350), were withdrawn, when a motor-powered lifeboat Elliot Galer (ON 602) was placed on service.
+In 1911, both the No.1 station lifeboat Skynner (ON 155), and No.2 station lifeboat Bradford (ON 350), were withdrawn, when a motor-powered lifeboat Elliot Galer (ON 602) was placed on service.
 The No.2 boathouse and slipway became the No.1 station.

 The Elliot Galer would rescue 15 people on 21 August 1918, after The Stewarts's Court had been torpedoed by German submarine UB-112.